idptools/dodo/docs/guide.md

 generalization figure rather than a fit: the shipped table scores 0.163 / 0.215 / 0.626 on the same residues.

+The table is committed with its provenance: `scripts/derive_peptide_table.py` re-derives every constant exactly from the frames in `tests/data/backbone/`, and `tests/unit/test_backbone_table.py` runs that check in CI along with the placement accuracy — so the numbers above are reproducible rather than a one-off measurement.

 Oxygen is the loose one, and unavoidably: its position turns on ψ, which a CA trace constrains only weakly.
 The N–CA–C bond angle comes out at 3.4° spread against 2.8° in real backbone, and all four bond lengths are exact by construction.